If you want to apply to Auburn University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $50.

 Auburn University has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you're strong.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

-What does Auburn University consider during the admissions process?
+Wondering what factors are considered by Auburn University during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Auburn University for more information on admission factors.

 To apply to Auburn University, all applicants must submit the following items.
-Check with Auburn University's admissions department to confirm all application materials and requirements.
+Double check with Auburn University's admissions department to confirm all application materials and requirements.

 Students admitted to Auburn University have an average unweighted GPA of 4.0.